In my family, I must admit: I’m the favorite parent.

 The sting of being singled out

-Susan Jones of Northville often jokes that her husband is favored by their four children.
+Susan Jones of Northville at the time of publication often jokes that her husband is favored by their four children.
 Most of the time Jones makes light of her perceived secondary status, but sometimes it stings.

 “I can spend all day cooking a meal.
 Jamie will come home and plate the food and all of the kids say ‘Thank you for dinner, Dad,'” she says.
 “It’s sickening!
 I love the fact that they adore him and love him and thank him for everything, but I’m the one doing all the work here.”